What increases my risk of breast cancer?

 • Age: Your risk of breast cancer increases as you grow older.
 Breast cancer is most common in women over 50, but younger women can get breast cancer too.

-• Family history and inherited genes: Your risk of breast cancer is higher if a close member of your family (such as a mother, sister or daughter) had it under the age of 40 or if more than one first- or second-degree (aunt, uncle, grandparent) relative was affected.
-If you have a strong family history of breast cancer, there may be a faulty gene in your family that increases the risk of breast cancer.
-For example, the BRCA1, BRCA2 or PALB2 gene.
-Inherited faulty genes cause about 5-10 in every 100 breast cancers.
+• Family history and inherited genes: Your risk of breast cancer is increased if a close member of your family (your mother, sister or daughter) had it, especially if they were younger than 50, or if more than one close relative was affected.
+If you have a strong family history of breast cancer (including male breast cancer) or related cancers like ovarian cancer, there might be a faulty gene in your family that increases your risk of breast cancer.
+For example, a faulty BRCA1 or BRCA2 gene.
+Faulty genes cause about 5–10 in every 100 breast cancers.

-• Dense breast tissue: If your breasts have more non-fatty (dense) tissue, your risk of breast cancer is higher than for a woman with less dense breasts.
-You can't tell your breast density by feeling or looking at your breasts.
-There is a lot we don't yet understand about the link between breast density and breast cancer.
-Researchers are trying to answer these questions.
+• Dense breast tissue: If your breasts have more non-fatty (dense) tissue, your risk of breast cancer is a bit higher than if you have less dense breasts.
+You can’t tell your breast density by feeling or looking at your breasts.
+Researchers are working to try and answer these questions, learning more about the link between breast density and breast cancer.

-• Age when periods started and stopped: Your risk is higher if you started your periods early (before the age of 12) or had a late menopause (after the age of 55).
+• Age when periods started and stopped: Your risk is higher if you started your periods before age 12 or went through menopause after age 55.

 • Previous breast disease: Being diagnosed with breast cancer or atypical ductal hyperplasia (ADH) increases your risk of developing breast cancer in the future.